-The Multimodal Interaction Lab (MIL) is a research lab based at McGill University.
-The Multimodal Interaction Lab is affiliated with the School of Information Studies and with CIRMMT, the Centre for Interdisciplinary Research on Music Media and Technology, and is directed by Dr. Catherine Guastavino.
+The Multimodal Interaction Laboratory (MIL), based at McGill University, is affiliated with the School of Information Studies (SIS) and with CIRMMT, the Centre for Interdisciplinary Research on Music Media and Technology.
+The lab is directed by Dr. Catherine Guastavino.

 With her graduate students, Catherine Guastavino investigates two main branches of research: Human-Computer Interaction and Music Archiving/Retrieval.